astriaInight/CreateInstance/README.md

-# CreateInstance
+# UIFramework
-Luau function to create instances in a "tree" format.
+Luau function to create GUIs in a "tree" format.
+Inspired by Roact.

 # Example
 ```lua